jetpack-pizza/demo/content/install-and-set-up-plugins.md

 ---

-**Next:** While working on your Flutter application you will interact with [Tool Windows](https://github.com/jetpack-pizza/demo/blob/master/content/tool-windows.md).
+**Next:** While working on your Flutter application you will interact with [tool windows](https://github.com/jetpack-pizza/demo/blob/master/content/tool-windows.md).
 Some of them are standard for IntelliJ IDEA, however there are new tool windows that have been designed specifically for the Flutter and Dart plugins.